 Call Pro Movers

 All packed?
-Now it’s time to call the professional moving crew in to take your belongings to your new home.
+Now it’s time to call the professional moving crew to take your belongings to your new home.
 Winter is generally a slow time for moving companies.
 Generally, you can get better rates or fees waived during slow seasons.
-Finding a moving crew that will work on holidays might be hard to find, so you should plan around the holiday season.
+Finding a moving crew that will work on holidays might be hard, so you should plan around the holiday season.
 While you can find great rates because of supply and demand, the specific choice of days that you will have to choose from may be limited.

 Plan For Delays

 The holidays are a very busy time for you and your family.
 On top of that, you will be severely limited by the amount of daylight at your disposal, with the sun setting earlier in the day.
 The amount of time that a moving crew will have to move your belongings safely will be limited as well.
 Plan for this and any other delays that might come with the holiday season so that you are not pressed for time throughout your move.

 Finally, take some time to enjoy the company of your family and friends.
 This is the holiday season, after all.
 If your home is unavailable due to the move, you can still make holiday plans away from your home.
 Plan on attending holiday events in your community or at the home of your family members.
 This will make your move less stressful as you will enjoy much-needed relaxation.